Social

 Activity Promotion Structure

-We have established the Diversity Management Section, a special organization dedicated to promoting diversity and inclusion, within the Human Resources Department.
+We have established the Diversity Management Section, a dedicated organization for promoting diversity, equity and inclusion (DE&I), within the Human Resources Department.

 Main Measures and Activities (Headquarters)